 Since our inception in April 2020, we have incurred significant operating losses.
 We expect to incur significant expenses and operating losses in the future as we advance the clinical development of our programs.
 In May 2021, we completed our IPO in which we received net proceeds of approximately \$19.8 million.
 On September 28, 2022, we closed a private placement offering, in which we received net proceeds of approximately \$6.3 million.
-As of September 30, 2024, we had cash and cash equivalents of \$1.4 million.
-As and if necessary, we will seek to raise additional funds through various potential sources, such as equity and debt financings or through collaboration, license and development agreements.
+Furthermore, on December 23, 2024, we closed on another private placement offering, in which we received net proceeds of approximately \$15.0 million.
+As of December 31, 2024, we had cash and cash equivalents of approximately \$15.0 million.
+We expect that we will need to raise additional funding in the future, in addition to any amounts we are entitled to draw pursuant to the Loan Agreement, and will seek to raise additional funds through various potential sources, such as equity and debt financings or through collaboration, license and development agreements.
 We can give no assurances that we will be able to secure such additional sources of funds to support our operations on acceptable terms or at all, or, if such funds are available to us, that such additional financing will be sufficient to meet our needs.